Last Updated on March 19, 2023 by Ali Abbas Khan

 A condenser works on the principle of heat transfer (heat energy always flows from a higher temperature to a lower temperature).
 It transfers heat from hot steam from the compressor to the coolants and converts it into water.

 What is a Jet Condenser?

-A jet condenser is a type of condenser in which steam and cooling water are mixed up in a chamber, where the steam is converted into liquid form and know as condensate.
+A jet condenser is a type of condenser in which steam and cooling water is mixed up in a chamber, where the steam is converted into liquid form and known as condensate.
 This condensate is then used for many other industrial purposes.

-There are 3 basic types of jet condensers:
+There are 3 basic types of jet condensers which are as followsw

 - Low-level Jet Condenser